-However, limited liability protects directors as to the company, and its finances remain a separate legal entity and so distinct from your circumstances.
-So, a dissolved company and its debts are part of the limited company, and not you as an individual.
+However, limited liability protects directors as to the company, and its finances remain separate legal entities and so distinct from your circumstances.
+So, a dissolved company and its debts are part of the limited company, not you as an individual.

 Note though, HMRC investigations may highlight areas of concern, including failing to pay tax due.
-If fraud is suspected and proven, then HMRC may go after the directors for those payments, so remain ‘Warned’!
+If fraud is suspected and proven, HMRC may go after the directors for those payments, so remain ‘warned’!

 - VAT and PAYE;